-Hot, soapy water, sprayed over the infestations is the best way I have found to deal with blackfly.
-You have to stick at it, as getting rid of them may take several days of spraying but I’ve found that eventually this method does work.
-I’m not sure Fairy Liquid is purist organic, but it’s just about good enough for me…
+Hot, soapy water, sprayed over the infestations is the best way I have found to deal with black flies.
+You have to stick at it, as getting rid of them may take several days of spraying but I’ve found that eventually, this method does work.
+I’m not sure Fairy Liquid is purest organic, but it’s just about good enough for me…

 Lewis thought ‘washing the plants’ (and everything else on the patch) was great fun, but I’m not sure he enjoyed squishing the little bugs as much.
 I really can’t describe how odd squishing blackfly between feels, but it really is strange.
 You’ll hopefully know what I mean, as I think this might be one of those things that only a veg grower understands.